 At Zions Camp, Joseph tried desperately to get the men who were marching towards bloodshed with the Missourians to reconsider what “the Lord” had told them and seek for peace.
 In his (“the Lord’s”) counsel, Joseph, again, a third time since he mentioned it the year before (August 1833), reiterated the importance of the endowment:

-The early Saints insistence of this great blessing persisted.
+The early Saints’ insistence on receiving this great blessing persisted.
 So as he often did, Joseph further fulfilled the mandates he had received from us (see Jacob 4:14) and continued to give the people that which they desired.

 While at the Kirkland temple in April of 1836, Oliver Cowdery asked Joseph about the endowment, of what it comprised and when it was coming.
 Cowdery recalled that as he scribed for Joseph during the “translation” of the Book of Mormon, the record had mentioned that the “mysteries of God” could be given to the people in full, and without a complete understanding of these mysteries of God (in full) the people would be under continual damnation:

 “And now Alma began to expound these things unto him, saying: It is given unto many to know the mysteries of God; nevertheless they are laid under a strict command that they shall not impart only according to the portion of his word which he doth grant unto the children of men, according to the heed and diligence which they give unto him.

 And therefore, he that will harden his heart, the same receiveth the lesser portion of the word; and he that will not harden his heart, to him is given the greater portion of the word, until it is given unto him to know the mysteries of God until he know them in full.

 And they that will harden their hearts, to them is given the lesser portion of the word until they know nothing concerning his mysteries; and then they are taken captive by the devil, and led by his will down to destruction.
 Now this is what is meant by the chains of hell.”
 (Alma 12:9-11)